dlwsdqdws/MLP_Data_Classification/README.md

 # MLP_Data_Classification
-A data classification using MLP
+A data classification using MLP.
+<br>This is course assignment of USC CSCI561 - Foundations of Artificial Intelligence.
+Test environment is supported by Workbench.

 ## Data Description
  https://playground.tensorflow.org